In Spring (film): Reception

 The film, released in 1930, received a positive response, and became the subject of special film studies research.
 The French film theorist Georges Sadoul declared Kaufman's directorial debut as "the best picture of 1929".
 During the discussion which took place in Kiev after the film's premiere, the writer and critic Leonid Pervomayskiy noted that in the film are present "both Kaufman the artist and Kaufman the poet" and described the director's montage as "brilliant".
 According to writer Oleksandr Korniychuk, Kaufman was able to "brilliantly organize scattered pieces united by a common idea".
 One critic wrote that "Kaufman's snail is as beautiful as Greta Garbo and the ants battling for the cocoon is perceived as a tragedy."
+In its 2021 list of the 100 best films in the history of Ukrainian cinema, the National Oleksandr Dovzhenko Film Centre placed In Spring at #15.

 Kaufman's work did not go without comparisons to that of his brother Vertov.
 Nikolai Ushakov noted that "Kaufman exceeds Vertov in deciphering reality because the director 'partially abstracts' what is shot by the cinematographer".
 Retrospectively, film historian Lev Roshal described the film as "one of the most beautiful, lyrically delicate and plastically perfect documentaries", but gave credit to Vertov as a mentor figure for Kaufman: "The pupil has learned a lot. [...]
 It was Kaufman's victory but Vertov could also be proud of it."

 The authors of Modern History of Russian Cinema, establishing the genre of In Spring as a cinema poem, have identified "a generic trait", which defines not only the Kaufman film, but also other documentary films of the 1920s—"a vividly pronounced beginning of an auteur".